 Specialists are board-certified veterinarians who, like your family vet, graduated from veterinary school, but then took several additional years of advanced training or experience in a specialized field of veterinary medicine.
 Then, the specialty candidate has to pass a certification examination developed and administered by a Veterinary Specialty Organization.
 Because of all that training, board-certified specialists are very skilled in their field of specialty, but their knowledge base is much less broad than that of your family veterinarian.
 You wouldn’t want a board-certified veterinary dermatologist to spay your cat, because he or she is a specialist in the field of skin and has chosen to pursue that particular study path.
 But it’s great to have the option of seeing a board-certified veterinary dermatologist if your dog has a skin condition that just won’t go away!

 At AERC, our specialty departments employ only board-certified specialists.
 That’s not true of all referral centers, but we believe the extra training and certification is important—to our referring family veterinarians, to our patients, and to our clients.
 We also believe in partnering with you and your family veterinarian to provide your pet with optimal care.

 How do you know if a veterinarian is a specialist?
 Good question!
 There are 22 different AVMA-Recognized Veterinary Specialty Organizations.
-Typically, veterinarians who are board-certified will indicate that either by explicitly stating “board-certified” in their field.
+Typically, veterinarians who are board-certified will indicate that by explicitly stating “board-certified” in their field.
 In the case of a board-certified veterinary dentist, he or she might also use the designation of “Diplomate, American Veterinary Dental College” or “Dip, AVDC” or simply “DAVDC.”
 A surgeon would be “Diplomate, American College of Veterinary Surgery” or “DACVS.”

 So now you know what a board-certified veterinary specialist is!